plantaz/Fify-FaceComparison/README.md

 ## Deploying to Netlify

-This application can be deployed to Netlify with minimal configuration:
+This application can be deployed to Netlify as a fullstack application using Netlify Functions:

 1. Create a new site in Netlify
 2. Connect it to your GitHub repository